 Prune muffin with some shredded apple

-I love these high fibre prune baby muffins!
-I offered baby the muffin as a whole, for her to practice taking a bite from, and then I helped break off some small pieces for her to pick up.
+I love these Prune & Apple Baby Muffins!
+I don't always offer a snack, but when my little one sees her big sister having a snack, she likes to join in!
+I offered baby the muffin as a whole for her to practice taking a bite from, and then I helped break off some small pieces for her to pick up.
+I also like serving these ABC Muffins for Babies which have iron-fortified cereal added to them!

 Dinner for a 10 month old baby

 We were having quesadillas for dinner as a family, so I cut one up into small pieces for baby.
-I also mashed all of the beans in baby’s quesadilla.
+I also mashed all of the beans in baby's quesadilla and ensured the pieces of chicken were small and smushed a bit.
 I added a few pieces of avocado and served with some small orange pieces that had the membranes removed.

 After!
 (Quesadilla was a big hit!)